qir-alliance/pyqir/CONTRIBUTING.md

 ## Asking and Answering Questions

 Have a question?
-This repository is great places to ask questions about using QIR from both Rust and Python.
+This repository is a great place to ask questions about using QIR from both Rust and Python.
 Your question will serve as resource to others searching for help.
 Please file an issue to ask your question [here](https://github.com/qir-alliance/pyqir/issues/new).